kiwix/kiwix-js/README.md

 The browser extensions are distributed through the stores of each vendor (see links above).
 But the packages are also saved in https://download.kiwix.org/release/browsers/ if necessary.

-Some nightly builds are generated, and should only be used for testing purpose: https://download.kiwix.org/nightly/
+Some nightly builds are generated, and should only be used for testing purpose: https://download.kiwix.org/nightly/.

+There is a test implementation of the latest code at https://kiwix.github.io/kiwix-js/, but this is used for development, and may be buggy, experimental or unstable.

 ## Previous versions

 The first versions of this application were originally part of the Evopedia project: http://www.evopedia.info (now discontinued).
 There was a "articles nearby" feature, that was able to find articles around your location.
-It has been deleted from the source code with everything related to Evopedia (but still in git history in versions<=2.0.0)
+It has been deleted from the source code with everything related to Evopedia (but still in git history in versions<=2.0.0).

 These first versions were targeting Firefox OS (now discontinued too: we're not lucky ;-) ).

 Some Phonegap/Cordova port was started but never finished (see in git history in versions<=2.0.0).

-See [CHANGELOG.md](CHANGELOG.md) for the detail of previous versions.
+See [CHANGELOG.md](CHANGELOG.md) for details of previous versions.